 8. Ju-On: The Grudge (2002)

-Ju-On: The Grudge is the ultimate Japanese supernatural horror theme.
-Whilst there were many before it, and so many more after it, this is the one movie that many people will immediately think of when they think ‘Japanese horror’.
+Ju-On: The Grudge is the ultimate Japanese supernatural horror movie.
+Whilst there were many before it, and so many more after it, this is the one film that many people will immediately think of when they think ‘Japanese horror’.

 This movie is so popular that it’s actually been remade several times over!
 However, nothing hits like the original from 2002.